shikhar0507/backend-cloud-functions/docs/activities/create.md

 }
 ```

-A request with this body will create an activity with the requester as the only assignee with no title or description.
+A request with this body will create an activity with the requester as the only assignee with no title.

 These are the fields which are __REQUIRED__ at LEAST to be present in the request body in order for your request to be accepted.